 Planning is an integral part of avoiding mishaps and ensuring people’s safety.
 Mitigating the identified risks based on the intensity of potential harm is necessary and plays a crucial role in preventing future mistakes on a construction project.

 Risk assessment helps the project team stay prepared.
 While for many, this doesn’t seem like an essential step in the project planning but side-lining or skipping this step can make one pay a significant amount in terms of money as well as reputation.

 Mistakes are the usual bridge between inexperience and wisdom.
 It is always said to learn from your mistakes, but it is sometimes wiser to learn from someone else’s mistake than to make the same mistake and bear hefty losses.

 To summarise, proper communication and coordination along with required tools and careful steps can avoid construction mistakes and improve the overall quality of the project.
-Also, it is of utmost importance to document in case of occurrence of any mistake.
+Also, it is of utmost importance to document in case of any mistake.
 Documentation can avoid repeating the same mistake.